saramasarone/saramasarone.github.io/README.md

 ## Work experience

-#### Part-time ML engineer at [Inflammatix](https://inflammatix.com/ml/) (USA)
-I currently work as Machine Learning Engineer on Representation Learning.
+*Part-time ML engineer at [Inflammatix](https://inflammatix.com/ml/) (USA):* I currently work as part-time Machine Learning Engineer on Representation Learning.
 My work also focuses on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

 #### Intern at Inflammatix (USA)
 Interned during summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer.
 My work focused on data harmonisation and the development of a framework for the company.